RWS/studio-api-docs/apiconcepts/releasenotes/tradosstudio2024.md

     * New method `Task<WordCounts> GetWordCountAsync(ISegment segment, CultureCode cultureCode)`to retrieve the word count for a given segment and culture.
 * [TermRecognitionResultsController](../../api/integration/Sdl.TranslationStudioAutomation.IntegrationApi.Editor.TermRecognitionResults.TermRecognitionResultsController.yml) to return the results displayed in Studio TermRecognition view.

+### Updated Classes
+* Added event handler `TranslationFinished` in [TranslationResultsController](../../api/integration/Sdl.TranslationStudioAutomation.IntegrationApi.Editor.TranslationResults.TranslationResultsController.yml) to identify when a translation is done.

 ## Interfaces
 ### Added Interfaces